bjonnh/fpga_class_psone/web/content/lessons/01_blinky/_index.md

 ## How code is organized
 ### Verilog
 We have a verilog file.
-Verilog is a High-level description language that allows us to describe how we want the FPGA to react to specific logic signals.
+Verilog is a hardware description language that allows us to describe how we want the FPGA to react to specific logic signals.
 ```verilog
 module top(input clk_i, output led_o);
    reg  led_reg;